 - Battlefield Surgeon.
 The character has learned the rudiments of first aid.
 They can heal allies or themselves a total of one HP/level after an encounter by binding wounds.
 For example, a 6th level character could heal six HPs to themselves, to a single ally, three HPs to two different characters, etc. Requires a Medical Kit (small Item consisting of needles, thread, and bandages) for each use. - Brawler.
 The character is an expert at unarmed combat and does normal melee damage as per their class with improvised weapons or bare hands. - Defender.
 The character's advanced training in parrying, fencing, and blocking allows them to add +1 to all DEFEND attempts. - Fury.
 The character can use their Strength bonus for damage rolls, instead of modifying their d20 attack roll. - Loadbearer.
 The character is accustomed to carrying heavy loads long distances.
-They can use their Constitution score instead of Strength when determining encumbrance and carrying capacity. - Repair Gear.
+They can use their Constitution score instead of Strength when determining encumbrance and carrying capacity.
+Repair Gear.
+Lots of practice knocking out dents and sharpening weapons allows the character to repair Constitution score instead of Strength when determining encumbrance and carrying capacity. - Repair Gear.
 Lots of practice knocking out dents and sharpening weapons allows the character to repair damaged weapons and armor during a REST period.
 Requires a set of Armorer's Tools (hammers, pliers, etc., weighs one Item/20 gp).
 Does not work if the weapon/armor is broken or destroyed and also does not work on silver or magical weapons. - Second Skin.
 The character has spent so much time wearing armor that it has become almost a part of them.
 Encumbrance for wearing armor is cut by 1⁄2. - Tactics.
 The character's advanced training and hard-won experience allows them to perform Disarm and Knockdown attacks. - o Disarm a successful hit by the character does no damage, but their opponent must make a Dexterity save to hang on to their weapon. - o Knockdown successful hit does no damage, but opponent must make Strength save to avoid being knocked prone, pushed into an obstacle or off a cliff, etc. - Toughness.
-The character's incredible stamina and stubbornness allows them to shrug off pain to such a degree that they can RECUPERATE for two HP/level + CON bonus. - Trapwise.
+The character's incredible stamina and stubbornness allows them to shrug off pain to such a degree that they can RECUPERATE for two HP/level + CON bonus twice per day. - Trapwise.
 The character has conducted extensive study regarding the design and function of traps.
 They gain the ability to Find and Remove Traps as a 1st level Thief and gain another level of proficiency every time they subsequently gain an experience level. - Weapon Expert.
 Through dedication and practice, the character gains +1 to attack with a specific type of weapon (e.g., long sword, shortbow, dagger) and scores a Critical Hit on a natural roll of 19-20.
-This skill can be chosen up to three times (Expert, Master, Grandmaster) for additional +1 attack bonuses with the same weapon (with Critical Hit range increasing as well, up to 17-20 if chosen three times), or +1 with different types of weapons.
+This skill can be chosen up to three times (Expert, Master, Grandmaster) for additional +1 attack bonuses with the same weapon (with Critical Hit range increasing as well, up to 17-20 if chosen three times), or - +1 with different types of weapons.